 In 2011, Ms. Childs was admitted to practice law in Pennsylvania.
-In addition to previously serving as the Chair of the Montgomery Bar Association’s Young Lawyers Section, Ms. Childs currently serves as the Secretary for the Montgomery Bar Association’s Family Law Section.
+In addition to previously serving as the Chair of the Montgomery Bar Association’s Young Lawyers Section, Ms. Childs currently serves as the Vice Chair for the Montgomery Bar Association’s Family Law Section.
 She is now in her last year of a three-year term on the Council for the Pennsylvania Bar Association’s Family Law Section, and is the current President of the Doris Jonas Freed American Inn of Court.
-She serves on the Board of Directors for Legal Aid of Southeastern Pennsylvania and on the Board of Directors for the Montgomery Bar Association.
+She also serves on the Board of Directors for Legal Aid of Southeastern Pennsylvania.
 She has been appointed as a guardian ad litem for children in numerous custody and abuse cases in both Montgomery and Chester Counties, and is now a certified parenting coordinator.

 Ms. Childs understands that each client going through a divorce or separation has unique needs and makes the effort to provide personalized attention and tailored information that enables her clients to feel empowered during the process.
 She recognizes the many benefits of reaching amicable resolutions outside of court, particularly for families, and understands the nuances of negotiation and settlement strategy.
 But she has many years of litigation experience in family court and can identify when trying a case in court will likely result in a better, more efficient outcome for her client.